Coronation song

 all that awaits you is blessing.

-[1] The psalm’s chiastic structure focuses on the Messiah’s appointment: A: Earth’s kings depicted in angry rebellion (vv.
+[1] The psalm has chiastic elements, focusing on the Messiah’s appointment: A: Earth’s kings depicted in angry rebellion (vv.
 1-3), B: God’s reaction to their rebellion (vv.
 4-5), C: God’s announcement to the rebels (v.
-6), D: God’s appointment of the Messiah (v.
-7), C: God’s invitation to the Son (v.
-8), B: God’s action through his Messiah to subdue the rebellion (v.
+6), D: GOD’S CORONATION OF HIS MESSIAH (v.
+7), C: God’s invitation to the true king (v.
+8), B: The Messiah’s action to put down the rebellion (v.
 9), A: Earth’s kings called to submit joyfully (vv.
 10-12).